kofikodie/Situs/src/StructuralPatterns/Composite/README.md

     Use this pattern when:

- - you want to represent part-whole hierarchies ofobjects.
+ - you want to represent part-whole hierarchies of objects.

  - you want clients to be able to ignore the difference between compositions of objects and individual objects.
 Clients will treat all objects in the composite structure uniformly.